Domestic hazardous wastes

 Batteries, mobile phones and printer cartridges

-Electrical equipment can contain chemicals such as lead and mercury, which, if not disposed of carefully, can get into the environment and harm people and animals.
+Electrical equipment can contain chemicals such as lead and mercury.
+If not disposed of carefully, they can get into the environment and harm people and animals.
 The ‘crossed out wheelie bin’ symbol found on many electrical items means that they should not be put with normal household rubbish.

-When buying a new electrical item, retailers are obliged to either take back the old item you are replacing or tell you where you can take it for recycling.
+When buying a new electrical item, retailers need to either take back the old item you are replacing or tell you where you can take it for recycling.